anderslime/ft-raft/README.md

 raftclient restart 4
 ```

-To **send a request** with the value '1337' to server with id 2, type:
+To **append an entry** with the value '1337' to server with id 2, type:
 ```
-raftclient request 2 1337
+raftclient entry 2 1337
 ```

 ## Tests